-There are a number of different COVID-19 testing systems coming onto the market.
-The questions that most commonly arise are how accurate the different testing methods are, and are whether they are suitable for the needs of patients.
-Here we will provide some clarification about selected covid-19 testing methods and their use.
-Read on to learn what types of COVID-19 tests are available and how they compare…
+There are a number of different COVID-19 testing options available.
+Choosing the right test depends on your testing requirements.
+Here we will provide some clarification about COVID-19 testing methods and their use.
+Learn what types of COVID-19 tests are available and how they compare…

 What Types of COVID-19 Tests are Available?

 Firstly, we need to understand the requirement for antigen testing.
 An antigen test identifies the current presence of an active infection.
-The reasons patients require a COVID-19 test fall into different groups:
+There are different types of antigen test available including the PCR test.
+The reasons patients require a COVID-19 test fall into several categories:

 Many countries require evidence of a negative COVID-19 antigen test before departure at the airport or arrival into the country of destination.
-Some countries are more specific and require these to be of the molecular test type only (PCR Test).
+Many countries are more specific and require these to be of the molecular test type only – the PCR Test.
 All countries requiring a test will require these to be completed within a defined time limit prior to departure.
 They will require evidence of the negative result supplied as a travel certificate.
-Information on the test result certificate needs to show the accreditation of the laboratory.

 - Time before departure – will your testing provider return a result within the required time before departure i.e. <48 hours / <72 hours?